 Difficult to clean

-I purchased the Elvie pump a few weeks into my pumping journey from Target and it immediately changed my life.
+I purchased the Elvie pump a few weeks into my pumping journey and it immediately changed my life.
 Pumping went from a dreaded chore that left me crazed trying to keep the baby happy on my own to something I could easily do while still holding or feeding her, or getting stuff done around the house.
 I was able to give my daughter breast milk for a full 10 months thanks to the Elvie, and it was so important to me.

-I’m officially a hands-free pump convert, and I tell every mom I can that if you are pumping for any regular time, a wireless pump is definitely worth the investment.
+I’m officially a hands free breast pump convert, and I tell every mom I can that if you are pumping for any regular time, a wireless pump is definitely worth the investment.
 Plus, many insurances will at least partially cover the cost.
 I was able to purchase mine full-price, then submit the receipt to my insurance company for a partial reimbursement, so it’s definitely something you should check with your own insurance company.

-- Dimensions 5 in x 4.3 in x 2.7 in
+- Dimensions: 5 in x 4.3 in x 2.7 in

 - Full charge in 2 hours